nevesnunes/env/common/code/cheats/debug.md

         - ~/bin/git-grep-detached.sh
         - ~/bin/plaintext-detached.sh
 - dynamic analysis: understanding logic with the context of runtime state
+    - 5 min rolling window for logging - space independent from duration
     - mock libc as alternative to strace
     - fault injecton via sandboxing as alternative to debugging
     - fault injecton on data to verify parsing